leeprovoost/go-rest-api-template/README.md

 * [Effective Go](https://golang.org/doc/effective_go.html)
 * [50 Shades of Go: Traps, Gotchas, and Common Mistakes for New Golang Devs](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/)

 You can work your way through those in two to three days.
-I wouldn't advise buying any books right now.
-I unfortunately did and I have yet to open them.
+I did try out a couple of books but didn't find them that useful.
 If you really want to get some books, there is a [github](https://github.com/dariubs/GoBooks) repo that tries to list the main ones.

 A good project to keep on eye on to discover new Go packages and software is [awesome-go](https://github.com/avelino/awesome-go).
 The maintainers enforce strict standards around documentation, tests, structure, etc. so they are doing a brilliant job improving the overall quality of code in the Go community.